Career in Substance Abuse and Addiction Counseling

 People who have a chemical dependency on drugs or alcohol can turn to substance abuse and addiction counselors for mental health and social services, such as therapy, housing, and employment.
 These professionals apply their knowledge of addiction and treatment to their counseling practice.

-Substance abuse and addiction counselors not only help individuals, but they also make valuable contributions to society by potentially decreasing overdoses.
+People with substance abuse counselor careers not only help individuals, but they also make valuable contributions to society by potentially decreasing overdoses.
 Inpatient and outpatient substance abuse and addiction counseling services help individuals change maladaptive behaviors, build support networks, and recognize unhealthy patterns of behavior.

 Substance Abuse and Addiction Counseling Salaries